sbtourist/clamq/README.md

 The **endpoint** definition depends on the actual broker: for JMS brokers, it is just the queue/topic name, for AMQP brokers it is a map containing two entries, *:exchange* and *:routing-key*.

-### Asynchronous message consumers
+### Message consumers

+Message consumers work by asynchronously pulling messages from the queue they listen to, and processing them through a user-defined function.

-In order to use asynchronous message consumers, you need the following namespaces:
+In order to start consuming messages, you need the following namespaces:

     (use 'clamq.protocol.consumer)

-Now you can define an asynchronous consumer as follows:
+Now you can define the consumer as follows:

     (consumer connection configuration)